zhilyzhang/IBS-AQSNet/README.md

     </video>
 </div>

+There's still a bit of a problem with the display here, it can be downloaded and viewed, see folder: images/demo.mp4

-The demo video demonstrates the following steps:
+The video demonstrates the following steps:

 1. **Interactive Segmentation of a Building Target:**
     A process where the user directly interacts with the software to segment a building.